onfido/onfido-android-sdk/README.md

                 .build()
 ```

-⚠️ Not all document - country combinations are supported.
+**Note**: Not all document-country combinations are supported.
 Unsupported documents will not be verified.
 If you decide to bypass the default country selection screen by replacing the `FlowStep.CAPTURE_DOCUMENT` with a `CaptureScreenStep`, please make sure that you are specifying a supported document.
-We provide an up-to-date list of our [supported documents](https://onfido.com/supported-documents/).
+A complete list of all supported documents can be found [here](https://onfido.com/supported-documents/).

 #### Face capture step

-In this step a user can use the front camera to capture their face in the form of photo, video or motion capture.
+In this step, a user can use the front camera to capture their face in the form of a selfie photo, video or motion capture.

 The Face step has 3 variants:
-1. To configure for photo use `FaceCaptureStepBuilder.forPhoto()`.
+1. To configure for photo, use `FaceCaptureStepBuilder.forPhoto()`
-2. To configure for video use `FaceCaptureStepBuilder.forVideo()`.
+2. To configure for video, use `FaceCaptureStepBuilder.forVideo()`
-3. To configure for motion use `FaceCaptureStepBuilder.forMotion()`.
+3. To configure for motion, use `FaceCaptureStepBuilder.forMotion()`

 **Motion**